-Let’s dispense with all the talk about Proust and these lovely little tea cakes, shall we?
+Let’s dispense with all the talk about Proust and the history of these lovely little tea cakes, shall we?
 Let’s instead just revel in the little-known fact that the batter for lemon madeleines can be stashed in the fridge for several days.
-Which means you can satisfy your craving in no time flat with freshly baked madeleines morning, noon, and afternoon.–Renee Schettler Rossi
+Which means you can satisfy your craving in no time flat with freshly baked madeleines morning, afternoon, and evening.–Renee Schettler

-To ensure you get the characteristic madeleine shape, you need to do the following:
+To ensure your madeleines take on the lofty characteristic shape, you’ll want to make certain to do the following:

-1. Chill the batter for at least 3 hours and chill the madeleine pan for an hour before baking.
+1. Refrigerate the batter for at least 3 hours.
+Also toss the madeleine pan in the freezer for an hour or so before baking.

-2. Second, don’t overfill the mold, as this will result in a plain, domed madeleine without that classic hump.
+2. Don’t overfill the mold, as this will obscure that classic hump shape.

-3. And third, bake the madeleines at a relatively high temperature, as in this recipe.
+3. And bake the madeleines at a relatively high temperature, as indicated in this recipe.

 - 2 extra-large eggs (1/2 cup by volume)

-- 3/4 cup (94 grams) all-purpose flour, plus more for the madeleine tin
+- 3/4 cup all-purpose flour plus more for the madeleine tin

 - 1 teaspoon baking powder

-- 3 1/2 ounces (7 tablespoons or 100 grams) unsalted butter, melted and slightly cooled, plus more for the madeleine tin
+- 3 1/2 ounces unsalted butter melted and slightly cooled, plus more for the madeleine tin

 - Zest and juice of 1 lemon (1 scant tablespoon grated zest and a scant 1/4 cup juice)